Marker-Inc-Korea/AutoRAG/docs/source/data_creation/parse/parse.md

 If you set `project_dir` parameter, you can check the result in the project directory.
 If not, you can check the result in the current directory.

-The way to check the result is the same as the `Evaluator` and `Chunker` in AutoRAG.

-A `trial_folder` is created in `project_dir` first.

-If the parsing is completed successfully, the following three types of files are created in the trial_folder.
+If the parsing is completed successfully, the following three types of files are created in the `project_dir`.

 1. Parsed Result
 2. Used YAML file